top of page

 A. To take place after the auction, regular draft and rookie draft.

-3. Nominating order reflects the inverted order of 1st round of regular draft.
+3. Nominating order reflects inverted order of first round of regular draft

 4. Opening bids start at $10.